-Tax Risk is uncertainty regarding business goal achievement due to tax-related factors, which may manifest as financial losses or other negative consequences resulting from current or future tax and tax accounting events and processes, or events or processes affecting tax and tax accounting1.
+Tax Risk is uncertainty regarding the achievement of a business goal as a result of factors related to the taxation process, which may manifest itself as financial losses or other negative consequences resulting from current or future events and processes in the area of tax legal relations and tax accounting, or events or processes affecting tax legal relations and tax accounting1.

-The focus of these Rules is the Internal Tax Risk as a type of operational risk of the Moscow Exchange.
+The focus of these Rules is the Internal Tax Risk as a type of operational risk of Moscow Exchange.